msarmento1/GameOfLife/README.md

 `$ bin/GameOfLife`

 ## Ncurses
-Might need to export the following environment variables to your .bashrc:
+Install package `ncurses-term` and export the following environment variables to your .bashrc:

 `export TERMINFO=/usr/share/terminfo`